Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 250 sp, S.

-When you take the Attack action, you can replace one of your attacks with throwing a flask of Holy Water.
+When you take the **:rsc-a: Attack**{ .rsc } action, you can replace one of your attacks with throwing a flask of Holy Water.
 Target one creature you can see within 20 feet of yourself.
 The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or take 2d8 Radiant damage if it is a Fiend or an Undead.

 ---